2creepy2/Lenovo-B450-EFI-hackintosh/README.md

 Be sure to make legacy bootable flashdrive, because it has only Legacy BIOS, with instruction on Dortania web-site - https://dortania.github.io/OpenCore-Install-Guide/installer-guide/

-Works well: everything, except of: 1) internal wi-fi (can be fixed with replacing the card), 2) brightness level keys, 3) hibernation, 4)second display via VGA.
+Works well: everything, except of: 1) internal wi-fi (can be fixed with replacing the card), 2) brightness level keys, 3) hibernation, 4) second display via VGA.

 **Please, be sure to change SMBIOS section with yours.**

 ### To be done in the future:
 - replace CPU to Core 2 Duo T9400; - Done!
-Works as it have to work.
+Works as it should.
+(Now it's possible to install Mac OS 10.13.6, but this EFI isn't suitable for this).
 - flash modified BIOS with whitelist unlock; - Done!
 - replace internal wifi with BCM94322MC mini PCI-E card. - Done!
 Works out of the box.
 Look BIOS Update folder for modified BIOS.